esfand-r/Play2.3-Spring-PlayAuthenticate-deadbolt2-and-mongo-with-morphia/README.md

 =================================
  For dependency injection Spring is used but it can be easy swapped with dagger or guice(Play2.4's default). jsr330 annotations are used throughput to make the transition easier.
- Through different branches, using [Dagger](http://square.github.io/dagger/) for dependency injection will also be demonstrated.
+ Here is a small app I created using [Dagger](http://square.github.io/dagger/) for dependency injection.

 Database
 =================================